 At least one preferred country applicable to search results generated is dynamically determined responsive to the executed search.
 At least some of the search results are ordered in consideration of the at least one preferred country.

-How Google May Associate Countries with Search Results
+How Google May Associate Countries with Country Specific Results

 In one part of the patent, we’re told how Google might determine which countries are associated with each search result by looking at: